IHIW/IHIW_Management/README.md

 This application was generated using JHipster 6.2.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.2.0](https://www.jhipster.tech/documentation-archive/v6.2.0).

+## Usage

+### Registration

+Users can either register with an existing lab code or provide all the necessary information to register their lab.
+When providing a lab code, the users will be lab members of the specific lab.
+Users registering a new lab will be considered as PI of the particular lab.

+Newly registered users are deactivated and must be activated by either the admin, workshop chair or PI of the respective lab.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: